-Nvidia’s RTX graphics cards are everywhere you look, whether it’s in desktops or laptops.
+Nvidia’s RTX graphics cards are everywhere you look, whether in desktops or laptops.
 Ray tracing controversies aside, they’re powerful cards.
-But now, AMD has an answer.
+But AMD has powerful cards of its own.

 AMD’s Radeon VII might be a successor Vega architecture, but its design is quite different than its predecessor.
 The 7nm process makes the GPU itself smaller and facilitates a shrinking of the whole die from 495mm² on the Vega 64, to 331mm² with the Radeon VII.
 It’s fitted with four stacks of second-generation high bandwidth memory (HBM2) and runs at a much higher frequency than the first-generation Vega cards.

 Nvidia’s RTX 2080 is built on Nvidia’s Turing architecture and is paired with GDDR6 memory that runs at a higher speed than the 10-Series Pascal graphics cards.
 Turing cards improve performance over their last-generation counterparts by increasing the number of CUDA cores and memory speed.
 Clock speeds remain much the same when running at stock, though automated 20-Series overclocking does aid performance.

 Nvidia and AMD use different designs in their graphics cards manufacturing, so the specifications aren’t necessarily directly comparable, but here they are nonetheless:

 |Transistor count||13.2 billion||13.6 billion|